 Gladwell’s work is held in many public and private collections including the Museum of Modern Art, New York, USA; Wadsworth Atheneum, Hartford, Connecticut, USA; Museum of Contemporary Art, Tokyo, Japan; National Gallery of Australia, Canberra and Art Gallery of New South Wales, Sydney.

-Shaun Gladwell is represented by Sherman Galleries (Sydney).
+Shaun Gladwell is represented by Anna Schwartz Gallery, Melbourne, and Starkwhite, Auckland.

 Shaun Gladwell The archer (after Chuang Tzu) 2014